Lorestan province: Cities

+According to the 2016 census, 1,134,908 people (over 64% of the population of Lorestan Province) live in the following cities:

 Geography

-In the wider sense it consists of that part of western Iran coinciding with the Ilam Province and extending for about 650 km on a northwest to southeast axis from Kermanshah to Fars, with a breadth of 150–180 km.
+In the wider sense it consists of that part of western Iran coinciding with the Ilam province and extending for about 650 km on a northwest to southeast axis from Kermanshah to Fars, with a breadth of 150–180 km.
 The terrain consists chiefly of mountains, with numerous ranges, part of the Zagros chain, running northwest to southeast.
 The central range has many summits that almost reach the line of perpetual snow, rising to 4000 m and more.
 It feeds the headwaters of Iran's most important rivers, such as the Zayanderud, Jarahi, Karun, Diz, Abi, Karkheh.
 Between the higher ranges lie many fertile plains and low hilly, well-watered districts.

 The highest point of the province is the Oshtorankuh peak at 4,050 m.
 The low-lying areas being in the southernmost sector of the province are approximately 500 m above sea level.
 Oak forest covers the outer slopes, together with elm, maple, walnut, and almond trees.

 Western Luristan comprises a series of parallel fertile valleys running high in the Zagros mountains.
 The Pusht-i Kuh region is in the western foothills of the Kabir Kuh range.
 The Pish-i Kuh region lies to the east of Kabir Kuh.
 This area had human settlements during the Bronze Age as early as the mid–3rd millennium B.C.